jalinmayberry/Home-SOC-Lab/README.md

 ## INTRO

-It has been a year since I last posted a blog.
-I spent a lot of time delving deeper into Splunk and Cribl as I made my footing on our SIEM team at CDW.
-Allow me to set the stage for the tools we will be using in this write-up along with a brief intro for what they do!
+It has been a year since my last blog post.
+During this time, I focused on deepening my understanding of Splunk and Cribl as I established my role within the SIEM team at CDW.
+In this write-up, I will provide an overview of the tools we will be using, along with a brief introduction to their functions.

 Let’s start with the hardware at the focal point of my home SOC.